Calabi-Yau algebras and superpotentials: Introduction

 The homology in degree zero of a Ginzburg algebra is a so-called \emph{Jacobi algebra}.
 Ginzburg shows that if the homology of $\Pi(Q,w)$ is concentrated in degree zero then the associated Jacobi-algebra $H^0(\Pi(Q,w))$ is $3$-Calabi-Yau.
 In \cite{Keller11} a DG-version of this result is proved.

-As observed in \cite[\S3.6]{Gi} the definition of $\Pi(Q,w)$ is not tied to $d=3$ (see also Lazaroiu's work in~\cite{Lazaroiu}).
+As observed in \cite[\S3.6]{Gi} the definition of $\Pi(Q,w)$ may be generalized to $d\ge 3$ (see also Lazaroiu's work in~\cite{Lazaroiu}).
 Let $Q$ be an arbitrary finite graded quiver and let $\tilde{Q}$ be the corresponding \emph{double quiver} obtained from $Q$ by adjoining opposite arrows $a^\ast$ of degree $-d+2-|a|$ for $a\in Q_1$ (there is a slight subtlety with loops which we gloss over, see \S\ref{ref-10.3-39}).
 It is now well-known that $N=k\tilde{Q}/[k\tilde{Q},k\tilde{Q}]$ is a Lie algebra when equipped with the so-called \emph{necklace bracket} $\{-,-\}$ \cite{LebBock,Ginzburg1,Kosymp}.
 Let $w\in N$ be such that $|w|=-d+3$ and $\{w,w\}=0$ and let $\bar{Q}$ be obtained from $\tilde{Q}$ by adjoining loops $(z_i)_i$ of degree $-d+1$ as above.
 Then the \emph{deformed DG-preprojective algebra\footnote{This is our own terminology.}} $\Pi(Q,d,w)$ is the DG-algebra $(k\tilde{Q},d)$ with differential